Contemporary Art

 No one seems to agree about the exact meaning of contemporary art.
 Critics, curators and historians define it in varying ways.
 One of the reasons for the confusion is that "Contemporary Art" is preceded by "Modern Art", and there is no precise agreement on when "Modern Art" ended.

-To make things even more complicated, a third term "Postmodernism" is often used as a synonym for "Contemporary Art."
-This buzzword denotes the main style-trend after Modernism or Modern Art, but it applies to dozens of other disciplines including architecture, music, film, literature, sociology, design, fashion, and technology, all of which have differing timelines, so it's hard to get a fix on exactly when postmodernism begins.
-Also, it's not synonymous with Contemporary art.
+To make things even more complicated, a third term "Postmodernist art" is sometimes used as a synonym for "Contemporary Art."
+Postmodernism denotes the main style-trend after Modernism, but it applies to dozens of other disciplines including architecture, music, film, literature, sociology, design, fashion, and technology, all of which have differing timelines, so it's hard to get a fix on exactly when postmodernism begins.
+Also, it's not synonymous with contemporary art.
 The latter refers to an era (a time period) while postmodernism is more of an attitude and style within this period.
 In due course, postmodernism will be superceded by a newer "-ism" but both will be forms of Contemporary art.

 Dream Like Love (2005) by Li Wei.